Alfresco/alfresco-js-api/src/api/gs-classification-rest-api/docs/DefaultClassificationValuesApi.md

     hostEcm: 'http://127.0.0.1:8080'
 });

-let defaultclassificationvaluesApi = new DefaultclassificationvaluesApi(this.alfrescoApi);
+let defaultclassificationvaluesApi = new DefaultClassificationValuesApi(this.alfrescoApi);

 defaultclassificationvaluesApi.calculateDefaultDeclassificationDate(nodeId).then((data) => {